Sandi Thom: Early life

 Thom was born in Banff.
-She attended Robert Gordon's College in Aberdeen.
 Thom spent three years playing piano and singing in a band from Gourdon in Aberdeenshire, called The Residents.

-Thom became the youngest student ever to be accepted at the prestigious Liverpool Institute of Performing Arts (LIPA).
+Thom became the youngest student ever to be accepted at the prestigious Liverpool Institute for Performing Arts (LIPA).
 In 2003, Thom graduated from LIPA with a BA in Performing Arts.

 Thom has assisted many charity appeals for Oxfam's work in Malawi and across east Africa.

 Career

-2004–07: Signing with Sony BMG and Smile...
+2004–2007: Smile...
 It Confuses People

-In 2004, Thom moved to London to pursue her songwriting career, working with three co-writers: Jake Field, Duncan Thompson and Tom Gilbert.
-Thom signed to Windswept Pacific Music in 2005, an independent music publishing company, and its UK arm, P&P Songs, and received £25,000.
-She signed a record contract with the record label Viking Legacy, where her mother was director, who released her début single, "I Wish I Was a Punk Rocker (With Flowers in My Hair)" in late 2005.
-The song failed to garner major airplay or sales and release of her début was delayed.
+In 2004, Thom moved to London to pursue her songwriting career.
+Thom signed to Windswept Pacific Music in 2005, an independent music publishing company, and its UK arm, P&P Songs.
+She signed a record contract with the record label Viking Legacy, where her mother was director.
 21 Nights from Tooting was a "tour" consisting of 21 performances from the basement of her Tooting flat, from 24 February to 16 March.
 These were recorded and then webcast by professional hosting company Streaming Tank.
 Tickets were sold, but the venue had a capacity of "six people" ("10 including the band").
 The MySpace post announcing the gigs was posted in the early hours of 22 February.
 Thom's website states that "the idea ... popped into her head" after her car broke down travelling from a gig in York (on the 22nd) to one in Wales (on the 23rd) and following the very first live webcast she did at a gig in Edinburgh organized by her PR manager, Paul Boyd from Polar Flame Music.
 Thom's first video webcast was at the Edinburgh Left Bank venue in October 2005.